Please check back, as events continue to be added.

 Co-Facilitator: David Kaye, M.F.A., Founder/Artistic Director, PowerPlay Interactive Development, University of New Hampshire

-We are pleased to announce the OSM 2022 Pacific Islander Networking Luncheon.
+We are pleased to announce the OSM 2022 Pacific Islander Networking Event.
 The goal of this event is to facilitate professional connections between established career scientists and marginalized early career scientists.
-We invite undergraduate and post-baccalaureate attendees who identify as Native Hawaiian and/or Pacific Islander to register for this event which will be held Tuesday, March 1st from 12:45-1:45 pm.
+We invite undergraduate and post-baccalaureate attendees who identify as Native Hawaiian and/or Pacific Islander to register for this event which will be held Monday, February 28th 3:30 HST/5:30 PST/8:30 PM EST (11:30 AM Tuesday, March 1st ChST).

 Registrants will be asked to 1) submit career and/or research topics they would like to discuss as well as 2) identify potential senior scientists with whom they would like an opportunity to network.
 Additionally, registrants will have an opportunity to briefly introduce themselves and their interests at the beginning of the event.
-Following this, there will be ample time for networking and conversing between all of the attendees over complimentary lunch.
+Following this, there will be ample time for networking and conversing between all of the attendees.